spinnaker/spinnaker.github.io/guides/user/canary/judge/index.md

 metric.
 The output of this step is a classification, for each metric indicating if there is a significant difference between the canary and baseline.

-Each metric is classified as either “Pass”, “High”, or “Low.”.
+Each metric is classified as either “Pass”, “High”, or “Low.” as shown in the screen shot below.

+{%
+ include
+ figure
+ image_path="./metric_classifications.png"
+%}

 The primary metric comparison algorithm (classifier) in Kayenta uses a nonparametric statistical test to check for a significant difference between the